awslabs/duvet/design/query/coverage-model-spec.md

 result (a completeness cost), never add a false positive.
 Consequently a `ScopeOpen` line may only ever be the *terminal* (topmost) line of a propagation path, never one strictly between L and the target.

+Two formalization notes.
+First, the between-lines subset condition is discharged jointly: `clear_path` forbids `Statement`, `ScopeOpen`, and `ScopeClose` between L and the target, while `NonLinearControl` is excluded by a sibling conjunct of `has_valid_path` (`!scope_has_non_linear_control`) — the guarantee holds by their composition, not by `clear_path` alone.
+Second, when L is the target itself (a direct hit), the "same scope as the target" condition holds trivially.

 ### Property 2: No Cross-Scope Leakage {#property-2-no-cross-scope-leakage}